lcastri/fpcmci/docs/index.md

 ![](https://github.com/lcastri/fpcmci/raw/main/images/PCMCI_example_2.png "Causal model by PCMCI")  |  ![](https://github.com/lcastri/fpcmci/raw/main/images/FPCMCI_example_2.png "Causal model by F-PCMCI")
 Execution time ~ 8min 40sec | Execution time ~ 3min 00sec

 In this case the F-PCMCI removes the \(X_6\) variable from the causal graph leading to generate exactly the same causal model as in the previous example, with comparable executional time.
 Instead, the PCMCI suffers the presence of \(X_6\) in terms of time and accuracy of the causal structure.
-Indeed, a spurious link \(X_6\) &rarr; \(X_5\) appears in the causal graph derived by the PCMCI.
+Indeed, a spurious link \(X_6\) -> \(X_5\) appears in the causal graph derived by the PCMCI.

 ## Citation

 If you found this useful for your work, please cite this papers:
 ```
-@inproceedings{castri2023fpcmci,
+@inproceedings{castri2023enhancing,
   title={Enhancing Causal Discovery from Robot Sensor Data in Dynamic Scenarios},
   author={Castri, Luca and Mghames, Sariah and Hanheide, Marc and Bellotto, Nicola},
-    booktitle={Conference on Causal Learning and Reasoning (CLeaR)},
+  booktitle={Conference on Causal Learning and Reasoning},
+  pages={243--258},
   year={2023},
+  organization={PMLR}
 }
 ```